edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/emcustom.rst

         "person_class_id": 2
       }

-The options field can contain any data type available in the JSON format but it is the user's responsibility to parse the JSON correctly in the custom library.
+The options field can contain any data type available in the JSON format but it is the developer's responsibility to parse the JSON correctly in the custom library.

 The options are received in the custom library as a parameter in both process functions: